apigeekdemos/apigee-customer-sentiment-analysis-app/api-proxy/README.md

 * config.defaultUsername (Edge login email address)
 * config.defaultFirebaseHost (hostname to access API for your firebase DB -- should look like "*****.firebaseio.com") You shouldn't need to modify the other configs if you are using Edge cloud.

-Deploy
+##### Deploy
 * Run "node ./setup.js".
 * Answer questions.
 The org, env, username, and firebase hostname should default to the values you changed in config.js.
-You will have to enter password (Edge password), and the path to your GCP service_account.json file.
+You will have to enter password (Edge password), your GCP API key, and the path to your GCP service_account.json file.

-When done answering these, the KVM, Caches, TargetServer, CustomerSentiments, and FirebaseAuthSharedFlow will be deployed to your chosen Edge org and environment.
+When done answering these, the KVM, Caches, TargetServer, CustomerSentiments proxy, and FirebaseAuthSharedFlow will be deployed to your chosen Edge org and environment.